-Afula was founded with a vision of becoming a hub city for residents of Emek Yizrael.
+Afula was founded with the vision of becoming a hub city for residents of Emek Yizrael – and so it is.
 The city has a relaxed and friendly feel, which complements the quality of life it offers its residents.
 Its mix of old and new is reflected in its architecture, which includes historic buildings alongside new construction.

 Local hospitals and healthcare centers, factories, schools, and shops are all sources of employment.

 Local shops and “cottage industries” are thriving based on local community support.
 Residents are employed in every kind of commerce and industry.

 Afula is a 15-minute train ride from Yokneam, with its growing hi-tech and a 35 minute train ride from Haifa, with its varied employment opportunities.
 It also is in recent completion of 3 hi-tech buildings, with more to come, in efforts to create its own hi-tech hub.
 Afula is also a 45-minute drive from Caesarea, with its hi-tech center.

 The industrial area between Afula and Kfar Tavor is home to factories that produce items such as plastics, window shades, and the Keter and StarPlast industries.
 In addition, plans are underway to develop a green technology park in the area for hi-tech startups.